projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

    a passthrough to high privilege VMs because the PF device may impact the assigned VFs' functionality and stability.

-SR-IOV Usage Guide In ACRN
+SR-IOV Usage Guide in ACRN
 --------------------------

 We use the Intel 82576 NIC as an example in the following instructions.
 We